 Exercise Physiologists are knowledgeable about the effects that exercise has on the musculoskeletal system, as well as on the cardiovascular and endocrine systems.
 They can prescribe a course of exercises for either fitness or rehabilitation.

-For more information on how our additional services can help you, or to book an appointment contact us on (03) 9470 1010.
+For more information on how our additional services can help you, visit us at our Melbourne CBD or Reservoir location, or book an appointment with us on (03) 9470 1010.

 Click here to book online